SixArm/venn/README.md

 Set theory operation (A union B).

-Print lines that are in any of the inputs.
+Print lines that are in any of the input streams.

 Also known as "logical or", "logical inclusive disjunction".